Step-by-step guide to make your own liquid chalk at home. Save money, impress your friends, and send your routes!

 What is Climbing Chalk Made Of?

-Chalk is made from MgCO3, a broken down form of the mineral Magnesite.
+Climbing chalk is made of MgCO3, a broken down form of the mineral Magnesite.
 It is very effective at absorbing water without breaking down, therefore makes for a perfect companion for rock climbers with sweaty hands!

 Rock climbing companies often add other chemicals or minerals to make their chalk stand out from the competition.